JoeyHendricks/python-benchmark-harness/README.md

 ### Intrusive Testing

 Using QuickPotato's intrusive performance testing method requires you to decorate your function.
-By tagging your function with the "performance_critical" decorator, you are providing QuickPotato access to profile this function.
+By tagging your function with the "performance_critical" decorator, you are providing QuickPotato access to profile your code from that point once that functions exits the profiler will stop running.

-Besides that, QuickPotato technically needs "performance_critical" decorator to be able to work.
+This method allows you to pick and choose which methods you wish to profile.
-It also serves a human purpose of decorating functions as performance-critical.
+The "performance_critical" decorator also serves a human purpose by highlighting function that are critical to your codes performance.

-Thus, you remind yourself and your teammates to think about the performance of the code.
+This will remind you and your teammates to think about the performance of your code and include performance into your teams way of working.
-An example of this concept can be found below:
+An simple example of tagging your function with can be found below:

 ```python
 from QuickPotato.profiling.intrusive import performance_critical  # <-- Import the decorator